In your store

 Cart recovery is only one part of the picture.
 In PrestaShop, increasing order value often brings a fast result too.
 A bar with the missing amount to free shipping, a threshold-based bonus, or a complementary product suggestion can improve performance on traffic the store already paid for.

 Not every visitor is ready to buy on the first visit.
-That is why PrestaShop stores also benefit from lead capture scenarios such as newsletter forms, first-purchase codes, promotion access, or waitlists.
-This gives the store a lighter step between an anonymous visit and a purchase.
+That is why PrestaShop stores also benefit from first-contact scenarios such as newsletter forms, first-purchase codes, promotion access, or waitlists.
+This creates a lighter step between an anonymous visit and a purchase.

-This integration matters most when the PrestaShop store needs a faster way to test sales scenarios, recover more purchase decisions, and improve order value without a larger rebuild of the store flow.
+This integration matters most when the PrestaShop store needs a faster way to test one checkout-adjacent sales hypothesis at a time, recover more purchase decisions, and improve order value without rebuilding the cart or checkout.

 DropUI gives you access to more than 80 ready-to-launch scenarios.
 If you are starting with PrestaShop, these three are the fastest way to see what actually lifts sales, leads, or cart value.